A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Case study

 \subsection{Assessing post-COVID excess mortality}

 Lastly, we forecast death rates for the 2020–2024 period using our proposed mortality model calibrated on 1990–2019 data.
-We focus on Model 5 and condition the forecasts on the observed exogenous characteristics (temperature and influenza activity).
+We focus on Model 6 and condition the forecasts on the observed exogenous characteristics (temperature and influenza activity).
 By doing so, we can isolate the effect of COVID-19, since the model already accounts for the observed temperature conditions and the markedly lower influenza activity during the pandemic.
 This leads, as such, to a more accurate assessment of excess mortality.

-Hereto, we first collect daily gridded average temperatures for the 12 administrative regions of France from the E-OBS data set (Copernicus Climate Data Store) for the period January 1, 2020, to December 31, 2024 and construct population-weighted regional, weekly temperature series using the approach described in Section~\ref{subsec:temperaturedata}.
+Hereto, we first collect daily gridded average temperatures for the 12 administrative regions of France from the E-OBS data set (Copernicus Climate Data Store) for the period January 1, 2020, to December 31, 2024, and construct population-weighted regional, weekly temperature series using the approach described in Section~\ref{subsec:temperaturedata}.
 Second, we take weekly incidence rates of influenza-like illnesses (ILI) from the French Sentinelles network for the same period, as covered in Section~\ref{subsec:ILIdata}.
 We then transform both observed series into cross-basis matrices using the DLNM specifications introduced in Section~\ref{subsec:dlnm}.

-By following the forecasting approach for Model 5, Figure~\ref{fig:forecast_obs} shows the 95$\%$ prediction intervals of the forecasted weekly death rates for women in three administrative French regions for age groups 50-54, 70-74, and 90-94.
+By following the forecasting approach for Model 6 under the observed covariate setting, Figure~\ref{fig:forecast_obs} shows the 95$\%$ prediction intervals of the forecasted weekly death rates for women in three administrative French regions for age groups 50-54, 70-74, and 90-94.
 We observe that the observed death rates clearly fall outside the 95$\%$ uncertainty bound during the severe COVID-19 waves.
 However, after 2022, death rates still fall outside the bounds for the 70-74 age group, which indicates that there is still post-COVID excess mortality for certain age groups.